PaloAltoNetworks/terraform-panos-ngfw-modules/README.md

 ## Versioning

 These modules follow the principles of [Semantic Versioning](http://semver.org/).
-You can find each new release, along with the changelog, on the GitHub [Releases](../../releases) page.
+You can find each new release, along with the changelog on the GitHub [Releases](../../releases) page.

 ## Getting Help